 What Happens Next?

 As soon as you’ve found a property and had your offer accepted, it’s time to apply for your mortgage.
-This may require a second appointment with your adviser.
+This may require another appointment with your adviser.
 If it’s a face-to-face meeting, it makes sense to bring along the same documents listed above, as well as details of the property you’d like to buy.
-This includes the:

 • Property Address